 As per the release note, you can install a separate utility that is available in the system repository.
 You just need to invoke the below command on your respective distribution.

-Ubuntu or any other Debian-based distributions
+Ubuntu or any other Debian-based distribution

 $ sudo apt install gnome-extension-prefs

-Fedora or any other RHEL-based distributions
+Fedora or any other RHEL-based distribution

 $ sudo dnf install gnome-extensions-app

 You can also use the flatpak package manager to install the gnome extensions on your respective distribution, but before that, you should have flatpak installed on your system.
-If it is not preinstalled, then do follow these instructions: How to Install and Use Flatpak on Ubuntu

 And after that, invoke the below command: